CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 Populating the collection
 """""""""""""""""""""""""""""""""""""""""""""

-Now we have the various components we can write our ``hasMany`` specification:
+Now we have the various components we can write our collection specification:

 .. code-block:: json
     :linenos: